This is the current preview version, and still a bit a work in progress. It is

 animal life to the islands and the lush beauty of Hawaii takes shape.
 In this section,

 drum rhythms are introduced into the musical fabric.
-During a 2024 visit to the Big
+During my latest visit to the Big

 Island, I actually played these drum tones and rhythms on centuries-old log drums